MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable: Bash script that creates a new local variable

 7. Global variable
 7-create_global_variable: Bash script that creates a new global variable named

+8. Every addition to true knowledge is an addition to human power
+8-true_knowledge: Bash script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.